by Tom Allen

 Find me on LinkedIn

 On May 25th, 2018, the major data privacy legislation known as General Data Protection Regulation (GDPR) takes effect.
 GDPR introduces substantial changes to existing European Union privacy laws and provides a regulatory framework for the treatment of personal data belonging to EU citizens.
-Given the linkage between personal data exchange and M&A transaction activity, teams engaged in deal making need to understand the implications to their due diligence and transaction processes.
+Given the linkage between personal data exchange and M&A transaction activity, teams engaged in deal making need to understand the implications to their due diligence processes and transactions.

 Although GDPR is a reform specifically enacted in the EU, as ZDNet reports, “...the reach of the legislation extends further than the borders of Europe itself, as companies based outside the region but with activity on 'European soil' will still need to comply.”